OpenWebStack/requirejs-glob/README.md

 ##How
 The Browser environment has no way to find glob-matching files.
 So this plugin has a tiny server-side companion that runs during development only, listening for requests from the `glob!` plugin and returning lists of matching files.

 One could accomplish something similar with a pre-run compile step like [Grunt](http://gruntjs.com/) or [Component](https://component.jit.su/), but part of the beauty of [RequireJS](http://requirejs.org/) is that it runs natively in the browser without the need for a build step.
-Most projets already use a webserver during development anyway.
+Most projects already use a webserver during development anyway.
 I like to think of this approach as "JIT Compiled AMD" plugin.

 This piece is currently available as an [Express](http://expressjs.com/guide.html) middleware.